Zaan –Attaining success, one goal at a time.

 A casual Training Day Timeline:

 A normal training day for Zaan starts bright and early at 07:30 in the morning when he wakes up and gets ready for the day.
 This will be followed by travelling to training which starts at 09:30 which will last until 11:00.
 Immediately after this he runs to his classes which finish at 14:00 in the afternoon.
-After the hours of hustling he then takes a moment to lunch and rest to get him ready for next in line, gym; Zaan spends an hour at the gym starting from 16:30.
+After the hours of hustling he then takes a moment to lunch and rest to get him ready for the next in line, gym; Zaan spends an hour at the gym starting from 16:30.
 He then gets to the club trainings which take up his time until 22:00.
 Soon after this he heads back home to get enough rest to get him going strong the next day.

 What is your view on the future of Maldivian football?